Ever since I purchased my first product from Drunk Elephant, their F-Balm, I can admit that I got hooked on buying their products.

-The reason why I didn’t want to get the full version is the price which is ridiculously high and the ingredients, although good, weren’t enough to convince me that this will perform significantly better than my Marine Hyaluronics or the regular Hyaluronic Acid + B5 by The Ordinary.
+However good, weren’t enough to convince me that this will perform significantly better than my Marine Hyaluronics or the regular Hyaluronic Acid + B5 by The Ordinary.

 So, I’ve been using it morning and evening on damp skin and I didn’t really notice a massive difference on my skin, but then again, my skin isn’t severely dehydrated.

 Perhaps dehydrated skins will notice a bigger difference since I have seen people praising this product left and right on the internet.

 I personally liked it, sure, but just liking it won’t whip out $50 from my purse.